pluralsh/cluster-api-provider-packet/docs/BUILD.md

 # Building and Running

-This document describes how to build and iterate upon the Packet infrastructure provider.
+This document describes how to build and iterate upon the Equinix Metal (formerly Packet) infrastructure provider.

 This is _not_ intended for regular users.